NiauriT/Bill-Spliting-Webapp/README.md

-# 🚀 Update!
+# 🚀 Bill Splitting Webapp (Upgraded)

-I will make use of React Router with this project and handle all pages, i want also to use Typescript.

----

-Bill Splitting Webapp Upgraded This project has been upgraded to include React Hooks and Redux Toolkit for better state management and a modern React architecture.
+This project is a modern React + TypeScript web application for splitting bills among friends.
+It now uses React Hooks and Redux Toolkit for robust state management and a cleaner architecture.

-🔧 Changes Made Installed Redux Toolkit and set up a Redux store for global state.

-Created a slice with a reducer to manage bill data.
+🔧 Key Features & Updates

+Global State Management: Redux Toolkit store setup for managing friends and balances.

-Used useSelector to read data from the Redux store.
+State Handling: useSelector and useDispatch to interact with the store.

-Used useDispatch to update the store from components.

-Refactored local state into Redux where needed.
+Modern Architecture: Refactored local state into Redux where appropriate.

-Made the application fully responsive for all devices. ✅
+Responsive Design: Works seamlessly on all devices.

+Type Safety: Fully typed with TypeScript.

 ---